 (IVF) to diagnose a genetic disease in an embryo before it is introduced into the uterus.
 When doing PGD, laboratories can test a single cell

 from an embryo that is just days old.
 Besides testing for the specific disorder in question, PGD can also provide information about whether the embryo is male or female and whether it is carrying chromosomal abnormalities

 GeneTests lists the names of laboratories that are performing testing for beta ketothiolase deficiency.
 Please note that most of the laboratories listed through GeneTests do not accept direct contact from patients and their families; therefore, if you are interested in learning more, you will need to work with a health care provider or a genetics professional.
-To view the contact information for the clinical laboratories conducting testing (including prenatal diagnosis), click here.
-For a list of laboratories that offer PGD, click here.
+To view the contact information for the clinical laboratories conducting testing (including prenatal diagnosis), click here

 Last updated: 10/23/2011